MichaelLedger/MichaelLedger.github.io/public/showdown/README.md

 ## License

-ShowdownJS v 2.0 is release under the MIT version.
-Previous versions are release under GPL 2.0
+Showdown 1.x is released under GPL 2.0

 ## Who uses Showdown (or a fork)